Posted on 10/04/2017 by Chris Stevenson

 The Minigaine yesterday was an interesting event.
 As someone who comes to rogaining from a bushwalking rather than a running or orienteering background, I always look towards the minigaines with some trepidation.
-To do well in a minigaine you have to jog a reasonable portion of the event and being fat and middle aged with a bad back, jogging is not my favourite past time, although my physio likes it because it keeps her in business.
+To do well in a minigaine you have to jog a reasonable portion of the event and being fat and middle aged with a bad back, jogging is not my favourite pastime, although my physio likes it because it keeps her in business.

 I made a deliberate decision to enter yesterday’s event as a team because I recall from previous events the competitiveness of the individuals.
 (Perhaps that is why they can’t find a friend to be their partner.)
 To put it in context, the average score of the individuals was 1,390 whereas the average score in the teams was 855.
 Aside from scoring better, the obvious advantage to having a partner is having someone to blame when things don’t go as planned.
 Everyone knows I would have come first, if my partner hadn’t been slowing me down.